 - The JCP is based on two major outcomes.
-The first outcome will strength the EPD implementation institutional mechanisms, at national and local level, with an intersectoral gender and environmental sustainability perspectives and is budgeted with an amount of 799,659 USD (29,7%), including PUNO contributions per 245,500 USD.
+The first outcome will strengthen the EPD implementation and institutional mechanisms, at national and local level, from intersectoral gender and environmental sustainability perspectives and is budgeted with an amount of 747,358 USD (27,7%), including PUNO contributions per 245,500 USD.
 These funds will be used to finance the implementation of 3 outputs through the contract of staff and other personnel; supplies, Commodities, Materials; Equipment, Vehicles, and Furniture; Contractual services; travel.
-These funds will support JCP strategy to improve the EPD inter-institutional and multi-level coordination mechanisms, generate tools and institutional capacities to incorporate the intersectional gender and environmental sustainability perspectives, and establish a model to improve institutional capacities to promote women's employability and entrepreneurship and facilitate a just transition to formal economy. - The second outcome will develop innovative models of intervention, participation and EPD implementation, with an intersectoral gender and environmental sustainability perspectives, and it is budgeted with 1,364,200 USD (50,69% of total JCP budget) and includes 369,200 USD (27,06%) of PUNO contributions.
-These funds will be used to strength EPD territorial implementation with an innovative and people-centered model that increases women's income generation opportunities, with a gender and environmentally friendly perspective through the implementation of 3 local and innovative laboratories, gender-sensitive and environmentally-friendly aimed at generate solutions for women's in poverty to increase their income with access to "tailored" services and a strategy to increase access to gender sensitive financial instruments aimed at developing sustainable environmental solutions for productive initiatives led by women and making their livelihoods sustainable. - Additionally, JCP budget includes an amount of 396,400 USD to cover JCP Coordination, administrative support and general operating and other direct costs 150,00 USD; JP Final Evaluation (2% equivalent to 40,000 USD), monitoring, reporting, communication plan, learning and sharing plan (5% equivalent to 100,000 USD) charged to the SDG Fund.
+These funds will support JCP strategy to improve the EPD inter-institutional and multi-level coordination mechanisms, generate tools and institutional capacities to incorporate the intersectional gender and environmental sustainability perspectives, and establish a model to improve institutional capacities to promote women's employability and entrepreneurship and facilitate a just transition to formal economy. - The second outcome will develop innovative models of intervention, participation and EPD implementation, from intersectoral gender and environmental sustainability perspectives, and it is budgeted with 1,380,303 USD (51,29% of total JCP budget) and includes 369,200 USD (27,06%) of PUNO contributions.
+These funds will be used to strength EPD territorial implementation with an innovative and people-centered model that increases women's income generation opportunities, with a gender and environmentally friendly perspective through the implementation of 3 local and innovative laboratories, gender-sensitive and environmentally-friendly aimed at generate solutions for women's in poverty to increase their income with access to "tailored" services and a strategy to increase access to gender sensitive financial instruments aimed at developing sustainable environmental solutions for productive initiatives led by women and making their livelihoods sustainable. - Additionally, JCP budget includes an amount of 432,598 USD to cover JCP Coordination, administrative support and general operating and other direct costs (8% equivalent to 216,198 USD); JP Final Evaluation (2% equivalent to 40,000 USD), monitoring, reporting, communication plan, learning and sharing plan (5% equivalent to 100,000 USD) charged to the SDG Fund.
 PUNO contributions to this end are 76,400 USD (19,27%).